Education experts break down Obama’s speech

 Dr. Jay P. Greene and Dr. Matthew Ladner, two education experts blogging on www.jaypgreene.com, applaud Obama for his speech on education, but hope he backs up the rhetoric with action and real reform.

 Dr. Matthew Ladner (vice president of research at the Goldwater Institute and policy fellow at the Nevada Policy Research Institute) critiques and criticizes President Obama’s idea that everyone should attend college.
 Ladner notes that fewer than 30 percent of all jobs in 2004 even required a college degree.

-Of course, Obama also made no mention of Congress' attempt to kill the D.C. voucher program, which offers scholarships to low-income students to attend a private school of their parents' choice.
+Of course, Obama also made no mention of the attempt by Congress to kill the D.C. voucher program, which offers scholarships to low-income students to attend private schools of their parents’ choice.